codingMustache/codingMustache/README.md

 ## Joke of the Day

-People who don't eat gluten are really going against the grain.
+Why did the belt go to prison?
+He held up a pair of pants!

 ## Daily Trivia

-Which programming language shares its name with an island in Indonesia?
+What vulnerability ranked #1 on the OWASP Top 10 in 2013?
- 1. Java
+ 1. Broken Authentication
- 2. Jakarta
+ 2. Cross-Site Scripting
- 3. C
+ 3. Insecure Direct Object References
- 4. Python
+ 4. Injection

 <details>
   <summary>Answer</summary>
-  Java
+  Injection
 </details>